Procedural Synthesis of Synthesizable Molecules: Related Works

 \subsection{Program Synthesis}

 Program synthesis is the problem of synthesizing a function $f$ from a set of primitives and operators to meet some correctness specification.
-A program synthesis problem entails: a background theory $\mathsf{T}$ which is the vocabulary for constructing formulas, a correctness specification: a logical formula involving the output of $f$ and $\mathsf{T}$, and a set of expressions $L$ that $f$ can take on described by a context-free grammar $G_L$.
-In molecular synthesis, we can formulate $\mathsf{T}$ as containing operators for chemical reactions, constants for reagents, molecular graph isomorphism checking comparisons, etc. The correctness specification for finding a synthesis route for $M$ is simply $f(\{B\})=M$ (where $\{B\}$ is a set of building blocks) and we seek to find an implementation $f$ from $L$ to meet the specification.
-A related but coarser specification is to match the fingerprint $X$ of some molecule: $FP(f(\{B\}))=X$, and as shown by \cite{gao2021}, this relaxed formulation enables both analog generation and GA-based molecule optimization.
-Our key innovation takes inspiration from the line of work surrounding syntax-guided synthesis \cite{alur2013, schkufza2013} (SyGuS).
-Syntax guidance explicitly constrains $G_L$ which reduces the set of implementations $f$ can take on \cite{alur2013}, enabling more accurate amortized inference.
-Further discussion on the connections between program synthesis and molecular synthesis is in App \ref{app:program}.
+A program synthesis problem entails: (1) a background theory $\mathsf{T}$ that is the vocabulary for constructing formulas, (2) a correctness specification, i.e., a logical formula involving the output of $f$ and $\mathsf{T}$, and (3) a set of expressions $L$ that $f$ can take on, described by a context-free grammar $G_L$.
+In molecular synthesis, we can formulate $\mathsf{T}$ as containing operators for chemical reactions, constants for reagents, molecular graph isomorphism checking, and so forth.
+The correctness specification for finding a synthesis route for a molecule $M$ is simply $f(\gB)=M$, where $\gB$ is a set of building blocks, and we seek to find an implementation $f$ from $L$ to meet the specification.
+A coarser specification is to match the molecule's fingerprint, $\text{FP}(f(\gB)) = \text{FP}(M)$, and as shown by \citet{gao2021}, this relaxed formulation enables both analog generation and fingerprint-based molecule optimization.
+Our key innovation takes inspiration from the line of work surrounding syntax-guided synthesis \citep{alur2013, schkufza2013}.
+Syntax guidance explicitly constrains $G_L$, which reduces the set of implementations $f$ can take on \citep{alur2013} and facilitates more accurate amortized inference.
+Further discussion on the connections between program synthesis and molecular synthesis and the similarities to the literature of retrosynthesis are given in App. \ref{app:program}.